designer2k2/tbeam-lorawan-mapper/README.md

 <!-- ## TTGO T-Beam Tracker for The Things Network and/or The Helium Network  -->
-# LILYGO T-Beam Mapper for the Helium LoRaWAN Network.
+# LILYGO T-Beam Mapper for the Helium or TTN LoRaWAN Network.

 by [Max-Plastix](https://github.com/Max-Plastix/tbeam-helium-mapper/)

-This code loads onto LilyGo TTGO T-Beam v1.1 board to make a Helium Network Mapper.
+This code loads onto LilyGo TTGO T-Beam v1.2 board to make a LoraWan (Helium/TTN) Network Mapper.
 To build one: download this build, configure some files, and upload it to your device.
 Go travel the world to contribute to the Helium Network Coverage Maps!

 ## Purpose